markokhman/func-course/Chapter 3/Lesson 4.md

 **ton** library provides us with another great construction called **Address**.
 As you know, every entity on TON blockchain has an address.
 In real life, if you want to send a message from one contract (ex. wallet contract) to another - you know both contract's addresses.

 While writing tests we emulate a contract and when we interact with - there is no need of an adress, as our emulated contract is known.
-However, the we will need to specify an address, while constructing messages that we send to our contract while testing it.
+However, then we will need to specify an address, while constructing messages that we send to our contract while testing it.
 We are going to use a so called "zero address".
 Zero address has a same format as real address, but is filled with 0 instead of actual address.
 This is simply a placeholder:

 `const zeroAddress = new Address(0, Buffer.alloc(32, 0));`